 Uphill slopes and downhill slopes need a slightly different approach at the design stage.
 On a downward slope you only see the tops of steps and walls when they are viewed from the house.
 But they are the focal point when you are looking at the house from the bottom of a sloping garden.

 Downhill slopes often look better with straight walls, sweeping paths and gradual slopes.

 Uphill slopes look better when the walls are curved making the retaining walls garden features.

-To get a better idea of what you will end up with, stand at the bottom of the slope when you are designing the terraces into the slope it can be expensive to terrace and level a sloping garden.
-But will be easier to maintain, look better and become something you will want to use again.
+To get a an idea of what you will end up with, stand at the bottom of the slope when you are designing the terraces into the slope.
+It can be expensive to terrace and level a sloping garden, but will be easier to maintain, look better and create something you can safely use again.

 Existing Plants.
 Plants and shrubs can be dug out, planted in containers and flowerpots and saved for replanting when the terracing is complete.
 Working around plants is time consuming.

-Plants like artemesias and soft wooly lambs ears with grey or silver foilage add contrasting colour against brighter blooms and dwarf evergreen shrubs.
+Plants like artemesias and soft wooly lambs ears with grey or silver foliage add contrasting colour against brighter blooms and dwarf evergreen shrubs.

 Birdbaths, bird feeders, big flowerpots and trellises all add interest.
 But don't go over the top in a small sloped garden.
 Too much clutter makes it look smaller, design tips can be found on my small garden page.